-Open Building offers a solution, providing serviced construction sites within collective support structures in efficient and affordable ways, which the user-occupants can leverage for inserting self-managed construction.
-This hybrid approach, bridging the gap between formal top-down and community-drive bottom-up processes, allows harvesting the entrepreneurial and proactive approach of the informal sector within a publicly controlled formal and organized environment.
+This hybrid approach, bridging the gap between formal top-down and community-drive bottom-up activities, combines the entrepreneurial and proactive approach of the informal sector within a publicly controlled and organized environment.

 The transformation of a poor area into a formal settlement creates an enabling environment that can trigger local economic development, provide a platform for social organizing and self-help, and sustain life-affirming employment opportunities for the urban poor – thereby, addressing some of the most pressing development challenges captured in the Sustainable Development Goals.